 From the beginning of the nineties, his engagement became primarily anti-war.
 He set up the independent weekly Vreme, one of the fiercest answers to the hegemonistic and Greater Serbia politics of Belgrade.
 In his last interview, given in September of this year, he reminded us about that period and said that the disastrous consequences of the nationalism stirred up at the time are still among us.
 He gave us, as usual, an unrelenting, tragic and discouraging diagnosis, “I think that Milosevic raped Serbia and that Serbia is having a hard time accepting that.
 The degree of crawling before him, the degree of fear, the arrogance and violence that he exhibited… that is humiliating.
 We lived to see the intervention by NATO, we lost all credibility and reputation in the world, we went financially and morally bankrupt, and society is in such a state that it is difficult to talk about a society at all”.

 Srdja Popovic inspired everyone and made those fortunate enough to talk to him a better person.
 He bought people with his humour and with the charm of a true gentlemen.
 Without any hidden agenda, taught young people without obligation, uttered thoughtful opinions and expressed his doubts unambiguously and with authority.

 In Serbian society, or rather, non-society, as he called it, to most of his opponents he was nothing but a mere annoyance, one that unnecessarily disrupted the national consensus regarding more or less insane ideas.
 He was like an unwelcome award to a winner who does not know what do with it.

 In the sea of paragraphs, submissions, requests, lawsuits, appeals and letters of rejection, he was, above all, a human being.

-Dossier compiled by the Swiss Prosecutor’s Office: Operation Skurau (1)
+Criminal Network of the Special Prosecutor’s Office: Operation Skurau (4)

 Exclusively revealed: Miljko Radisavljević and Saša Ivanić